kleinbottle4/binary-tree/README.md

 # How to use direction strings

-When using certain functions, such as b\_list\_seek, it is necessary to provide a direction string.
+When using certain functions, such as tree\_seek, it is necessary to provide a direction string.
 For example, consider the following binary tree:

 (B\_NODE\_T has been set to 'float', and the head of the tree is 'head')